MrIvan989/simple-prompt-library/README.md

 If you mark a prompt as a favorite, it will always appear at the top of the page.

 There is also a button on the top left of the page to toogle between light and dark modes.

-## Future plans

-I plan to add a way to upload images along with your prompts, for stuff like image generators.